lsst-ts/ts_salobj/doc/configuration.rst

   This is read by `SalInfo` so that different instances of `SalInfo` can communicate with different DDS partitions, even though all share the same `Domain`.
 * ``LSST_DDS_HISTORYSYNC`` (optional): time limit (sec) for waiting for historical (late-joiner) data.

+Used by `AsyncS3Bucket`:

+* ``S3_ENDPOINT_URL``: The endpoint URL for the S3 server, e.g. ``http://foo.bar:9000``.
+  You must specify a value in order to use a non-AWS S3 service, at least until ``endpoint_url`` can be defined in ``~/.aws/config``, at which point we plan to deprecate this environment variable.
+  Leave it undefined or set it to "" to use AWS S3 (or the value in your aws config file, once that is supported).

 .. _lsst.ts.salobj-configuration_other:

 Other Configuration